SPECIAL TREATMENT FOR JUVENILES UNDER VIRGINIA LAW

 Juvenile criminal defense is different under Virginia law from adult criminal defense.
 Juveniles generally experience more lenient treatment under Virginia Law.

 Crimes by Juveniles are generally prosecuted as delinquency acts in Virginia Juvenile and Domestic Relations District Courts.
 Juveniles are defined by their age for purposes of prosecution: 17 and under are considered minors.
-But your child’s age doesn’t prevent the government from prosecuting your juvenile as an adult for serious crimes if the child is over the age of 16 at the time of the offense.
+But your child’s age doesn’t prevent the government from prosecuting your juvenile as an adult for serious crimes.

 Possession of Marijuana by a Juvenile

-Under Va Law § 18.2-250.1, possession of marijuana is unlawful in Virginia, but the penalty is a civil violation with a maximum fine of $25 (this new law takes effect on July 1, 2020).
-Juveniles are hit with an additional penalty: loss of driving privileges for a period of 6 months.
+Under Va Law § 18.2-250.1, possession of marijuana is unlawful in Virginia, but the violation is classified as a delinquent act for juveniles (Va Code §16.1-228) with a maximum fine of $25 and loss of driving privileges for a period of 6 months.

 Juveniles are eligible for deferment of their marijuana possession charge, whereas adults are not.